 Searchers are confident in what they want, and are frustrated by website experiences that force them into predetermined paths that don’t meet their primary motivations.
 These shoppers feel empowered by choice and prefer tools that allow them to specify the exact information they want.
 Searchers make up the smallest number of online car shoppers, as many customers don’t know enough to articulate exactly what they want through a search tool.

 Our new SRP experience caters to Searchers by offering features like auto-complete, suggested searches, free-form or faceted searching, and more organized search information that eliminates negative workflow.
-In testing, our User Experience Lab found that shoppers viewed fewer vehicles overall with no drop in lead volume.
+In testing, our User Experience Lab found that shoppers viewed fewer vehicles overall with no volume drop in automobile leads.
 In other words, shoppers worked less to achieve the same result.

 With new Tabbed Search Content and Search Facets that allow shoppers to refine vehicle lists quickly and efficiently, our new SRP gives shoppers tools to interact with the car buying experience in a more intuitive way.
 Tool users favor mobile browsing, and the new SRP design features mobile-minded menus that make interacting with search facets easy for shoppers on-the-go.
 Interestingly, while designed for mobile shoppers, in testing these facets saw an uptick in use on desktop, suggesting easy engagement on any device.